jayshah1819/Java-basics/README.md

 - Practiced using wrapper methods like `hashCode()`.

 ### 6. **Multithreading & Thread Lifecycle**
-- Created a `World` class extending `Thread` to demonstrate parallel execution.
+- Created a `ConcurrencyExample.Main.World` class extending `Thread` to demonstrate parallel execution.
 - Explained thread lifecycle from creation to termination using `start()` and `run()` methods.

 ### 7. **Stack Trace Debugging**